1983 GM Denning DenAir Mono (Build #955, Fleet #4)

 1962 AEC with Denning Highway Traveller body in Greyhound colours.
 Picture courtesy of BCSV

-In 1962, Denning released its first body-on-chassis coach which became known as the Highway Traveller.
-The Denning Highway Traveller had some subtle styling inspiration from the US 1950s GM PD 4104 Highway Traveller and also had design input from customers Rex Law of Redline and Russell Penfold of Greyhound, both buyers and supporters of early Denning products.
+In 1962, Denning released its first body-on-chassis coach which it called the Highway Traveller.
+The Denning Highway Traveller had some subtle styling inspiration from the US 1950s GM PD 4104, which also happened to be called the Highway Traveller.
+Customers Rex Law of Redline and Russell Penfold of Greyhound had significant design input into the project.
+In 1960, both travelled to Europe and the USA looking at design trends and both were buyers and supporters of early Denning products.

 Bedford SB3 with Denning mid-sixties body (1965 Version)